15 Reasons Why Your Spouse Doesn’t Listen to You

 In some instances, your partner may feel like you want to be peaceful instead of working through issues that surface, which may cause them to stop listening to what you have to say.

 If this is the case, you should see if you can compromise with your mate.
-Ask them about what their priorities are.
+Ask them about what their priorities are, and be careful not to shut down when conflict arises.

 5. Things don’t seem fair